Osculating orbit: Parameters

 An object's orbital parameters will be different if they are expressed with respect to a non-inertial reference frame (for example, a frame co-precessing with the primary's equator), than if it is expressed with respect to a (non-rotating) inertial reference frame.

 Put in more general terms, a perturbed trajectory can be analysed as if assembled of points, each of which is contributed by a curve out of a sequence of curves.
 Variables parameterising the curves within this family can be called orbital elements.
 Typically (though not necessarily), these curves are chosen as Keplerian conics, all of which share one focus.
 In most situations, it is convenient to set each of these curves tangent to the trajectory at the point of intersection.
 Curves that obey this condition (and also the further condition that they have the same curvature at the point of tangency as would be produced by the object's gravity towards the central body in the absence of perturbing forces) are called osculating, while the variables parameterising these curves are called osculating elements.
 In some situations, description of orbital motion can be simplified and approximated by choosing orbital elements that are not osculating.
-Also, in some situations, the standard (Lagrange-type or Delaunay-type) equations furnish orbital elements that turn out to be non-osculating.
+Also, in some situations, equations in at least two standard types of orbital elements (Lagrange-type or Delaunay-type), when perturbed, produce elements that turn out to be non-osculating.